fmalina/revisions-blocl/activism/tsunami.md

 Davidson – who had famously said during the referendum campaign that all that remained for the victorious unionists was to ‘bayonet the wounded’ – stuck the bayonet in Murphy’s back.
 ‘He should do the honourable thing and resign,’ he said.
-But Murphy, unlike Alex Salmond, didn’t do the decent thing.
+But Murphy, unlike Alex Salmond, didn't do the decent thing.

 Labour in Scotland is now in a very dark place.
 Labour clearly cannot continue in its present form.